 Joe likes to eat food from all over the world.

 Joe studied in Paris through the Junior Year Abroad program.

-Joe had to cancel an Australian convention tour fall 2005 due to his role in the upcoming film Silent Men.
+Joe had to cancel an Australian convention tour fall 2005 due to his role in the film Silent Men.

 Joe starred as Scott Cameron in the 1995 movie Deadline for murder.